Returning unwanted Christmas gifts

 Essentially, they have 14 days after they receive their order to notify the seller that they intend to return the item and get a full refund – and if they choose to do this, they then have a further 14 days after notifying the seller to actually return the item.
 So even if there's nothing wrong with the item and you just want to get something else, unless it's something perishable or personalised, you can ask the person who gave you it to return it.

-Without a gift receipt, even if a retailer does let someone other than the buyer return an item, you'll still probably have to go via the buyer as any refund would go back onto the original payment card and any exchange would likely be delivered to the same address.
+Without a gift receipt, even if a retailer does let someone other than the buyer return an item, you'll still probably have to go via the buyer, as any refund would go to the original payment card and any exchange would likely be delivered to the same address.

 Drat – I don't have a receipt.
 Do I absolutely need it?
 If you weren't given a gift receipt and the item you're returning isn't faulty, it's definitely worth trying to get the original receipt from the person who bought the present – some shops may allow you to return items without one, but it depends on the individual store's returns policy.

 Do I need the same credit or debit card an item was bought with?
 Not necessarily – but if you don't have it, you may find it difficult because some shops will only process refunds via the same payment method.
 So, if your Nan bought that scarf on her debit or credit card, it won't be possible to give you cash for it.
 You may have to settle on exchanging the item or getting a credit note.

 It varies between stores, so it's worth checking.
-For example, Debenhams' refund policy allows customers to return items and get a refund within 28 days.
-However, after Christmas it extends its refund policy, so this year customers buying goods between 20 October and 24 December have until 31 January 2019 to return them.
+For example, Debenhams' standard refund policy allows customers to return items and get a refund within 28 days.
+However, over the Christmas period it extends its policy, so this year customers buying goods between 24 October and 24 December have until 31 January 2020 to return them.